-In [18], the authors present an approach that deals with parameterized patterns.
+In [18], Debray et al. present an approach that deals with parameterized patterns.
 The approach relies on the discovery of similar basic blocks (i.e., code fragments with a unique entry and a unique exit point).
-As a similarity metric the authors use a fingerprint function.
+As a similarity metric, the authors use a fingerprint function.
 Moreover, several classical compiler optimization techniques (e.g., dead code elimination) are applied.
-In [19], the authors go one step further by searching for similar procedures and code regions.
+In [19], De Sutter et al. go one step further by searching for similar procedures and code regions.
 Again, the fingerprint function is used as a similarity metric.
 Parameterized procedures are also used in Krinke's work [20].
-Moreover, in BRISC [7] the authors propose a dictionary-based technique that relies on patterns consisting of 2 instructions.
+Moreover, in BRISC [7], Ernst et al. propose a dictionary-based technique that relies on patterns consisting of two instructions.
 The patterns may further contain wildcards in place of instruction operands.
 Parameterized pattern discovery is also used in [21].
 This approach focuses on the identification of similar basic blocks in ARM code.
 For a set of similar blocks, a representative function is built.
-The representative function comprises predicated instructions, corresponding to the differences met amongst the original basic blocks.
-In [22], the authors also propose an approach that employs a sort of parameterized patterns.
+The representative function comprises predicated instructions, corresponding to the differences met among the original basic blocks.
+In [22], Evans and Fraser also propose an approach that employs a sort of parameterized pattern.
 The proposed system accepts as input a grammar and a training set of programs and produces an expanded grammar that allows shorter derivations of the training and other similar programs.
 The rules of the expanded grammar can be seen as parameterized patterns, leading to different derivations.
-In [20], legacy source code is transformed using procedural abstraction so that it becomes more understandable, maintainable and small.
+In [20], legacy source code is transformed using procedural abstraction, so that it becomes more understandable, maintainable and small.
 Extracted sets of statements form procedures and the extracted code is replaced with procedure calls.
-Similarly, in [23] the authors identify similar segments of source code based on program dependence graphs.
+Similarly, in [23], the authors identify similar segments of source code based on program dependence graphs.

-Considering the particular case of Java bytecode, in [4] the authors propose a technique which considers nonparameterized patterns of an arbitrary length.
-Their main contribution is that they do not directly use the notion of a dictionary; instead they specialize the JVM with more complex instructions that actually realize the execution of the patterns.
-Then, the patterns can be substituted in the original code by the new instructions, reducing thus the size of the original code.
-In this paper, we investigate a dictionarybased bytecode compression technique, which goes one step further from [4] by considering both parameterized and nonparameterized patterns of an arbitrary length.
-Currently, the technique is applied in bytecode basic blocks but it could be as well used in the case of whole Java methods.
-The technique that we investigate is more fine-grained with respect to the other parameterized pattern discovery techniques, discussed in this section.
+Considering the particular case of Java bytecode, in [4], Clausen et al. propose a technique which considers nonparameterized patterns of an arbitrary length.
+Their main contribution is that they do not directly use the notion of a dictionary; instead, they specialize the JVM with more complex instructions that actually realize the execution of the patterns.
+Then, the patterns can be substituted in the original code by the new instructions, thus reducing the size of the original code.
+In this paper, we investigate a dictionary-based bytecode compression technique, which goes one step beyond [4] by considering both parameterized and nonparameterized patterns of an arbitrary length.
+Currently, the technique is applied in bytecode basic blocks, but it could as well be used in the case of whole Java methods.
+The technique that we investigate is more fine-grained with respect to the other parameterized pattern discovery techniques discussed in this section.
 It does not search for similarity among whole basic blocks (or procedures).
 Instead, it searches inside the basic blocks for similar instruction sequences of an arbitrary length.
 To cope with the increased complexity of this task, we employed the agglomerative clustering algorithm [5], [6].

-III.
-JAVA BYTECODE COMPRESSION PROCESS
+3 JAVA BYTECODE COMPRESSION PROCESS

-The bytecode of a compiled Java program is a sequence of binary encoded JVM instructions.
+The bytecode of a compiled Java program is a sequence of binary-encoded JVM instructions.
 Each instruction consists of an opcode and possibly a number of operands.
 The size of instruction opcodes or operands is 1 byte.
-As an example, consider the Java program given in Figure 1(a).
-This simple program comprises a class of objects that represent vectors in the 3-dimensional space.
-Each vector is characterized by 3 coordinates (x, y, z, attributes) and provides a method, called distance, which calculates the Euclidean distance norm, $d = \sqrt{x^2 + y^2 + z^2}$ , for the vector.
+As an example, consider the Java program given in Fig. 1a.
+This simple program comprises a class of objects that represent vectors in the three-dimensional space.
+Each vector is characterized by three coordinates (x, y, z, attributes) and provides a method, called distance, which calculates the euclidean distance norm, $d = \sqrt{x^2 + y^2 + z^2}$, for the vector.